 Disease conditions causally linked to alcohol (WHO)

 Ethanol is a toxin.
 Your body treats it as one.
-Stop feeding it the stuff and recovery begins remarkably quickly — and many of the benefits of drink-free days come from that recovery process running uninterrupted.
+Stop feeding it the stuff and recovery begins remarkably quickly.
+Many of the benefits of drink-free days come from that recovery process running uninterrupted.

 Within 24 hours, alcohol clears your system entirely.
 Blood sugar regulation starts normalising.
 The dehydrating effect stops.
 If you're a daily drinker, sleep might be rough for a night or two as your nervous system recalibrates.
 That's temporary.

-After a week, sleep architecture starts rebuilding.
-REM sleep, the phase your brain needs for memory consolidation and emotional processing, bounces back.
-Morning energy improves noticeably.
+After a week, sleep architecture is rebuilding.
+REM sleep, the phase your brain needs for memory consolidation and emotional processing, starts recovering within the first few days of abstinence and continues improving over the following weeks.
+Mornings begin to feel less foggy.

 After a month, the changes become measurable.
-A UCL study tracking Dry January participants found insulin resistance dropped around 26%, systolic blood pressure fell around 6-7%, and body weight dropped roughly 1.5% (about 1-1.5 kg for most adults) — with no other dietary changes.
+A study tracking Dry January participants found insulin resistance dropped around 26%, systolic blood pressure fell around 6-7%, and body weight dropped roughly 1.5% (about 1-1.5 kg for most adults), with no other dietary changes.
 Skin clears up as chronic dehydration reverses.
 The gut calms down too: fewer random bouts of heartburn and bloating.

 After a year and beyond, cancer risk drops meaningfully.
 The International Agency for Research on Cancer (IARC) now concludes there is sufficient evidence that reducing or stopping alcohol cuts the risk of oral and oesophageal cancer, with further evidence of benefit for several other alcohol-related cancers including breast, larynx and colorectum.
 Risks for type 2 diabetes, stroke and kidney disease settle back toward baseline.

-The backdrop matters.
-UK alcohol-specific deaths hit a record 10,473 in 2023, and single-year spikes like the ~19% jump in 2020 show how quickly alcohol harms can accelerate.
-The reverse is also true: even modest breaks compound over time.
-That's the real case for what happens when you stop drinking — even on just a few days a week.
+The point is the direction of travel: even modest breaks compound over time.
+That's the real case for what happens when you stop drinking, even on just a few days a week.

 Our full guide to what happens when you switch to alcohol-free goes deeper on the longer-term changes.